linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/01 Introduction to Derivatives.md

 Trading volume.
 This measure counts the number of financial claims that change hands daily or annually.
 Trading volume is the number commonly emphasized in press coverage, but it is a somewhat arbitrary measure because it is possible to redefine the meaning of a financial claim.
 For example, on a stock exchange, trading volume refers to the number of shares traded.
 On an options exchange, trading volume refers to the number of options traded, but each option on an individual stock covers 100 shares of stock.

 Market value.
 The market value (or "market cap") of the listed financial claims on an exchange is the sum of the market value of the claims that could be traded, without regard to whether they have traded.
-A firm with 1 million shares and a share price of  \$50 has a market value of\$ 50 million.
+A firm with 1 million shares and a share price of \$50 has a market value of \$50 million.
 Some derivative claims can have a zero market value; for such claims, this measure tells us nothing about activity at an exchange.

 Notional value.
 Notional value measures the scale of a position, usually with reference to some underlying asset.
 Suppose the price of a stock is \$100 and that you have a derivative contract giving you the right to buy 100 shares at a future date.
-We would then say that the notional value of one such contract is 100 shares, or\$ 10,000.
+We would then say that the notional value of one such contract is 100 shares, or \$10,000.
 The concept of notional value is especially important in derivatives markets.
 Derivatives exchanges frequently report the notional value of contracts traded during a period of time.

 Open interest.
 Open interest measures the total number of contracts for which counterparties have a future obligation to perform.
 Each contract will have two counterparties.
 Open interest measures contracts, not counterparties.
 Open interest is an important statistic in derivatives markets.